dragon-friend/aoc2021-awk/Readme.md

 ## Written in POSIX AWK

 Constraints: Every script must be short, hopefully written in just one line.
-I'll add them all to this file and then write one markdown file per day to document the code
+I'll add them all to this file and then write one markdown file per exercise to document the code

 ### Day 1: